cajacko/rpg/documentation/mechanics/rolls.md

 2. Advantage/Disadvantage

 #### Roll bonuses and penalties
 These modifiers to rolls are caused by **passive effects**, such as persistent buffs or debuffs from items, or long term status effects.
 A good example is an item that gives a bonus to a characters dexterity, helping them to jump across an obstacle.
+A bonus or penalty adds or minuses 1 to your roll.
+So if you have a +1 and your roll a **meh** is goes up one to become a **success**.
+That maximum bonus or penalty you can get is +-3.
+A bonus or penalty cannot effect a critical success or failure.

 #### Bonuses and crits
 Despite having a +1 or a -1 to a roll, a critical failure, or a critical success is always possible.